 - 1. Countries that depend on revenues from natural resources to finance their budgets are characteristically prone to boom-and-bust cycles. - 2.
 Over reliance on oil reduces the capacity of government to provide socio-economic benefits for citizens. - 3.
-Oil is the dominant source of Nigerian export and foreign exchange earnings for Nigeria and the largest contributor to government's revenue. - 4.
-Economic reforms established by the Obasanjo Administration (2003-2007) represented the first attempt to break the pattern through the innovation of a "savings mechanism" known as the Excess Crude Account (ECA). - 5.
+Oil is the dominant source of Nigerian export and foreign exchange earnings for Nigeria and the largest contributor to government's revenue.

+- 4. Economic reforms established by the Obasanjo Administration (2003-2007) represented the first attempt to break the pattern through the introduction of a savings mechanism known as the Excess Crude Account (ECA). - 5.
 Attempts have been made to institutionalize the ECA in the Fiscal Responsibility Act of 2007 but state governors claim it contradicts the 1999 Constitution. - 6.
 Nigeria's proven oil reserves in 2015 was 37 billion barrels.
 At current levels of production, reserves are projected to last for another 37 years.
 This increases the urgency of the need to save for future generations. - 7.
-Despite oil revenue earnings, 60% of the population still lives below the poverty line.
+Despite significant oil revenue earnings, 60% of the population still live below the poverty line.
 Corruption, mismanagement of oil reserves and lack of diversification in the export sector have slowed economic growth and contributed to high poverty levels.
 Multiple "curses" associated with natural resource endowed economies are all manifest in Nigeria. - 8.
-Despite the substantial revenues that have accrued to state and local governments, states are still burdened by debts from outstanding salaries owed to workers and huge contractor debts.

-9. Norway serves as an example to Nigeria regarding an effective savings and stabilization mechanism.
+Despite the substantial revenues that have accrued to state and local governments, states are still burdened by huge contractor debts and outstanding salaries owed to workers. - 9.
+Norway serves as an example to Nigeria regarding an effective savings and stabilization mechanism.
 By May 2018, Norway's sovereign wealth fund, established in 1990, had accumulated approximately one trillion dollars.
-It is projected that by 2030, the fund will have increased to three times its current size.
-This will ensure a monthly income of \$1,500 per Norwegian.
+It is projected that by 2030, the fund will be three times its current size.
+This can guarantee a monthly income of \$1,500 per Norwegian.